Canadian Union of Postal Workers: 2018 rotating strikes

+2024 strike

+As of August 29, 2024, the CUPW and Canada Post have yet to agree on any collective agreements.
+On August 28, 2024, CUPW have posted on their website that their National Executive Board have scheduled strike votes meetings from September 9, 2024, to October 20, 2024.
+On October 28, 2024, it was announced that both bargaining units voted in favour of strike action (95.8% of Urban workers and 95.5% of RSMC workers voted yes).
+On November 12, 2024, it was announced that the CUPW had issued 72-Hour strike notices, and that Canada Post had retaliated with 72-Hour lockout notices.
+On November 15, 2024, a nationwide strike for both bargaining units had taken effect at 12:01 am Eastern Time.
+Following a request by Labour Minister Steven MacKinnon on December 12, 2024, the Canada Industrial Relations Board ordered strikers to return to work by the morning of the 17th, ending the strike.

+2025 labour struggles and strike

+On the afternoon of May 19, 2025, the National Executive Board issued a 72 hour strike notice to the Canada Post Corporation.
+On May 22, 2025, the CUPW posted on their website that the National Executive Board officially took strike action by calling an overtime ban for all union members.

+On Thursday, September 25, 2025, CUPW began a nationwide strike, citing government-proposed service cuts, including the end of home delivery to 4 million addresses, as the reason.

 Other postal unions

 In 1989, the Canadian Labour Relations Board forced most Canada Post employees under one union.
 Until that time CUPW, had represented only "inside employees" with the Letter Carriers Union of Canada representing "outdoor employees" and the International Brotherhood of Electrical Workers representing smaller units of specialized workers within the post office.
 After a vote, CUPW was chosen to be the sole union representing the combined bargaining unit.

-However, three smaller trade unions remain at Canada Post.
-The Canadian Postmasters and Assistants Association covers 12,000 rural workers, the Association of Postal Officials of Canada has 3,400 supervisors and the Union of Postal Communications Employees represents 2,600 technical workers.
+However, smaller trade unions remain at Canada Post.
+The Canadian Postmasters and Assistants Association covers 12,000 rural workers, the Association of Postal Officials of Canada has 3,400 supervisors, the Public Service Alliance of Canada represent 1,572 workers and the Union of Postal Communications Employees represents 2,600 technical workers.

 The CUPW put forward several merger proposals to the Canadian Postmasters but, to date, they have been rebuffed.

 Worker groups

 The union represents different types of workers within Canada Post divided into four groups: